 A conflict of interest may occur when a Senior Officer’s private interests interfere or appear to interfere with the interests of the Bank or the Senior Officer’s responsibilities to the Bank.
 Senior Officers must avoid private interests that give rise to conflicts of interest or apparent conflicts of interest in connection with their Bank responsibilities; that interfere with their ability to act in accordance with the interests of the Bank; or that limit their ability to meet their Bank responsibilities objectively and effectively.

-A Senior Officer must disclose any situation that could reasonably be expected to give rise to a conflict of interest or an apparent conflict of interest on the part of that Senior Officer or any other Senior Officer by providing relevant information to the Bank’s General Counsel or Director of Human Resources.
-The General Counsel or Director of Human Resources will assist the Bank and the Senior Officer(s) in determining how to address the reported conflict of interest or apparent conflict of interest.
+A Senior Officer must disclose any situation that could reasonably be expected to give rise to a conflict of interest or an apparent conflict of interest on the part of that Senior Officer or any other Senior Officer by providing relevant information to the Bank’s General Counsel or Chief Human Resources Officer.
+The General Counsel or Chief Human Resources Officer will assist the Bank and the Senior Officer(s) in determining how to address the reported conflict of interest or apparent conflict of interest.

 The Bank will handle all reported conflicts of interest and apparent conflicts of interest with discretion and will maintain the confidentiality of the reported matters to the extent possible, consistent with legal requirements and the Bank’s obligation to address the reported matters.

 The Bank requires complete, accurate and reliable records to serve as the basis for the Bank’s financial reporting and disclosures.
 Senior Officers will take appropriate steps in accordance with their respective responsibilities to ensure that the Bank’s records are complete, accurate and reliable in all material respects.